pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``connection`` command group
 ----------------------------

-The ``connection`` command group has commands that manage named connection definitions that are persisted in a :term:`connections file`.
+The ``connection`` command group includes commands that manage named connection definitions that are persisted in a :term:`connections file`.
 This allows maintaining multiple connection definitions and then using any one via the :ref:`--name general option`.
 Only a single connection is